huntdatacenter/docs/docs/patch-notes.md

 <h3>Major changes</h3>

-**Remote Desktop in Workbench**
+**Remote desktop in Workbench**

-We have added new icon to Workbench called Remote Desktop.
-By opening this application, a new window will open in your browser, allowing you to use labs services in Graphical interface where you can run your favorite tools while being very responsive and easy to use.

-We put effort into this based on user feedback, trying to eliminate the need to install tools such as x2go.
+We have added new icon to Workbench called "Remote desktop".
+By opening this application, a new window will open in your browser with a graphical interface where you can run your favorite tools over VNC.
+The new application is developed based on user feedback in an attempt to limit the use of tools such as x2go.

-- This feature is available only in labs running Ubuntu 22.04 operating system.
-If you cannot see this icon in your lab, you are probably running on an older Ubuntu version.
-In this case, Remote Desktop will become available in your Workbench after migration to our new Cloud.
+Note that this feature is available for labs running Ubuntu 22.04 operating system.
+If you don't the see VNC icon, you are probably on an older Ubuntu version.
+If so, Remote Desktop will become available in your Workbench as soon as your lab migrate to Cloud2.

 **End of support for SPSS**

-IBM decided to end support/licensing for SPSS on Linux.
-Therefore NTNU users will no longer have access to this tool in our labs by default.
-We are looking at open-source alternatives to this tool, specifically [jamovi](https://www.jamovi.org/).

-Let us know in your lab channel on Slack if we should priorize adding this tool to Workbench.
+IBM decided to end their support and licensing for SPSS on Linux.
+This means that NTNU users will no longer have access to this tool in our labs.
+We are exploring open-source alternatives such as [jamovi](https://www.jamovi.org/).
+Let us know in your lab channel on Slack if this is something you would like to see priorized in HUNT Workbench.

 <h3>Minor changes</h3>

 **Latest version of MATLAB 2023b in Workbench**

-All Workbench sessions are running on latest version of MATLAB 2023b.
+All Workbench sessions are running on the latest MATLAB 2023b version.

 **Freedom to explore**

-We have new been collecting phrases [*Freedom to Explore*](https://docs.hdc.ntnu.no/do-science/community/freedom-to-explore/#%C2%ABfreedom-to-explore%C2%BB) from our lab users in different languages.
-So far, we have managed to collect *number* different languages, proving that science at HUNT Cloud is global and on the right direction to creating a strong scientific community.
+We humbled and proud of your response to help us translate our tagline «Freedom to explore» into languages among our community members.
+So far we have register 42 translations!
+[Click here](/do-science/community/freedom-to-explore/) to see the results and to read more about he project.

 :::